 Transfers outside of Europe and Switzerland

-If you are in Europe, the UK, or Switzerland, your personal information is controlled by our Irish affiliate, Shopify International Ltd. Your information is then sent to other Shopify locations and to service providers who may be located in other regions, including Canada (where we are based) and the United States.
-When we send your personal information outside of Europe, we do so in accordance with European law.
+If you are located in the EEA, the UK, or Switzerland, your personal information is controlled by our Irish affiliate, Shopify International Ltd. Your information is then sent to other Shopify locations and to service providers who may be located in other regions, including Canada (where we are based) and the United States.
+When we send your personal information outside of the EEA, UK or Switzerland, we do so in accordance with applicable law.

 Finally, while we do what we can to protect your information, we may at times be legally required to disclose your personal information (for example, if we receive a valid court order).
 For information about how we respond to such orders, please review our Guidelines for Legal Requests.